AstroSims/astrosims.github.io/README.md

 ### Support or Contact

 Having trouble with Mods?
-Check out my [TSR forums](https://forums.thesimsresource.com/profile/4170091-astrobluu/) or [CurseForge](https://www.curseforge.com/members/astroobluu/projects) and we’ll help you sort it out.
+Contact me on [TSR Forums](https://forums.thesimsresource.com/profile/4170091-astrobluu/) or [CurseForge](https://www.curseforge.com/members/astroobluu/projects) and i’ll help you sort it out.